-Online lenders have made a splash in the personal finance world over the last several years.
-Many are competing directly with conventional banks and credit unions for personal lending products.
-Personal loans through online lenders has shifted the game, giving consumers more options for accessing fixed financing for major expenses or high-interest debt consolidation.
+Personal loans through online lenders has shifted the industry, giving consumers more options for accessing financing for major expenses or high-interest debt consolidation.

 Avant, a Chicago-based online lender, is one of these new entrants to the market that provides a variety of personal loan solutions to consumers who meet eligibility requirements.